-The audit data is protected by the access control mechanisms of the database and OS of the appliances and by the TOE management interface.
-Only users with the Administrator Role have access to the audit records.
-Users having the Administrator Role can view and sort the audit records.
+The audit data is protected by the access control mechanisms of the database and OS of the TOE components and by the TOE management interface.
+Only users with the Administrator Role or a Custom User Role with the "Operations -> Monitoring -> Audit" Permission have access to the audit records.
+Users having the Administrator Role or a Custom User Role with the "Operations -> Monitoring -> Audit" Permission can view and sort the audit records.
 Suppression lists may be configured during installation and maintenance to limit the events recorded.